COVID-19 FAQs For Landlords

 It’s also important to note, that not all lenders are supported by the Government’s ‘Term Funding Scheme’ or TFS.
 Lenders that raise money on the wholesale markets or through institutional investors or Peer to Peer funds, may not have the same financial backup to assist you.
 Also, lenders do not have to assist landlords who have borrowings within a corporate of SPV structure, although they may well still assist if you really need this help.

 At the same time, we are seeing many lenders allowing remortgages, with capital raising, using automatic valuations, so we can assist you in better ways than the ill-advised ‘Government Assistance”.

 Always check exactly what the terms are before starting a payment holiday.
 Better still, talk to us first because we are here to help you through this.

 My Tenants Have Said They Can’t Pay Rent, What Do I Do?

-We are all facing unprecedented times, with the impact of the outbreak being felt by homeowners and renters alike.
+As we continue to face unprecedented times, the impact of the outbreak is being felt by homeowners and renters alike.
 As a landlord, it is important that you are in communication with all of your tenants to fully understand their situation so that you can quickly identify any risk of rental voids.